Measuring the influence of beliefs in belief networks: Results

 Similar results are obtained for influence of satisfaction with democracy and V-Dem indices of Liberal ($r=-0.52$, $p=0.004$) and Electoral democracy ($r=-0.52$, $p=0.003$).
 As the majority of European countries in the sample score high on these indices, it is important that we observe in those countries with lower score a higher influence of satisfaction with democracy.
 The influence of satisfaction with healthcare system is also found to be greater in countries with lower values of Healthcare Access and Quality Index ($r=-0.344$, $p=0.07$).
-HAQ gives insight into the personal health-care access and the quality of a wide range of medical services \citep{fullmanMeasuringPerformanceHealthcare2018}.
 Similar correlation is found between the influence of trust in national parliament and Political stability index, which indicates the likelihood that the government will be destabilized or overthrown by unconstitutional or violent means ($r=-0.31$, $p=0.09$).

-All results shown on \ref{fig:scatter-02} are based on influence measured by GIC.
-GSM values show close to zero correlations with all external country-level measures.